-Cash and cash equivalents of \$14.9 million as at June 30, 2020 increased by \$6.5 million compared to the prior year end.
+Cash and cash equivalents of \$17.9 million as at September 30, 2020 increased by \$9.6 million compared to the prior year end and includes \$7.0 million received on September 30, 2020 as a partial repayment in respect of the Mill Street loan.
 For further information, refer to our condensed consolidated interim statements of cash flows and to Part 4 - Capitalization and Liquidity.

-Accounts receivable and other assets of \$8.7 million as at June 30, 2020 (December 31, 2019 - \$11.7 million) consists of accounts receivable, income taxes recoverable, prepaid expenses and deposits, share purchase loans and deferred income taxes.
+Accounts receivable and other assets of \$15.0 million as at September 30, 2020 (December 31, 2019 - \$11.7 million) consists of accounts receivable, income taxes recoverable, prepaid expenses and deposits, share purchase loans, inventory and deferred income taxes.
 The largest component, accounts receivable, is comprised primarily of interest receivable from investments, GST/HST recoverable by Crown Power Fund, amounts receivable in relation to network services contracts and management fees receivable from NCOF LP.
-Accounts receivable and other assets decreased by \$3.0 O2 2020 MANAGEMENT'S DISCUSSION AND ANALYSIS 14 million in the six months ended June 30, 2020 primarily due to interest previously accrued in relation to the PenEquity loan that is now capitalized to the outstanding loan principal balance, resulting in a reduction of \$5.7 million to interest receivable and an increase in investments of \$5.7 million as at June 30, 2020.
-Partially offsetting this reduction in accounts receivable and other assets were a \$0.6 million increase in GST/HST recoverable in Crown Power Fund and a \$0.6 million increase in interest receivable in relation to the Source loan for which a semi-annual payment due in June has been formally deferred.
+Accounts receivable and other assets increased by \$3.2 million in the nine months ended September 30, 2020 primarily due to the inclusion of accounts receivable, inventory and prepaid expenses of Galaxy totaling \$2.3 million following its acquisition on September 15, 2020, net of which the balance has increased by \$0.9 million since the end of 2019.
+This increase is net of the reclassification in the second quarter of \$5.7 million of interest receivable in relation to the PenEquity loan from accounts receivable to investments upon capitalization of this amount to the outstanding loan principal balance.
+Other items also impacting the year-to-date change in accounts receivable and other assets included a \$2.7 million increase in income taxes recoverable, a \$1.0 million increase in interest receivable by Crown Partners Fund, mostly consisting of interest receivable from Source, and a \$1.2 million increase in GST/HST recoverable by Crown Power Fund.

-Investments of \$264.6 million as at June 30, 2020 consist of Canadian debt securities, Canadian equity securities and other investments.
-The balance increased by \$14.5 million in 2020 due primarily to:
+Investments of \$250.2 million as at September 30, 2020 consist of Canadian debt securities, Canadian equity securities and other investments.
+The balance increased by \$0.1 million in 2020 due primarily to:

-- net additions to investments, including capitalized interest and fees and net of repayment of debt securities, of \$18.5 million including new investments by Crown Partners Fund in each of CareRx and CCI Wireless, net of a repayment of the Touchstone loan, a partial repayment of the Ferus loan and the repayment of the Rokstad bridge loan; and - net investment gains, including a net realized gain and the net change in unrealized losses in fair value of investments, of \$0.2 million; net of - an increase in the allowance for credit losses of \$4.2 million.
+- net additions to investments, including capitalized interest and fees and net of repayment of debt securities, of \$12.4 million including new investments by Crown Partners Fund in each of CareRx and CCI Wireless, net of a repayment of the Touchstone loan, a partial repayment of the Mill Street loan, a partial repayment of the Ferus loan and the repayment of the Rokstad bridge loan; and - an increase in the allowance for credit losses of \$15.4 million; and - net investment gains, including a net realized gain and the net change in unrealized losses in fair value of investments, of \$3.0 million.

-At June 30, 2020, the Corporation held investments in 17 Canadian companies, including loans to 13 companies, carried at an aggregate carrying value of \$264.6 million (December 31, 2019 - \$250.1 million).
+At September 30, 2020, the Corporation held investments in 17 Canadian companies, including loans to 13 companies, carried at an aggregate carrying value of \$250.2 million (December 31, 2019 - \$250.1 million).
 In accordance with IFRS 9, the Corporation classifies its investments in debt securities to be carried at either amortized cost or FVTPL.
 All investments in equity securities are carried at FVTPL.

-As at June 30, 2020, the Corporation held debt securities in nine Canadian companies carried at amortized cost with an aggregate carrying value of \$182.5 million, net of an allowance for credit losses of \$4.7 million.
-The fair value of these debt securities as at the reporting date was \$182.3 million.
-As at June 30, 2020, the Corporation held debt securities in four Canadian companies carried at FVTPL with an aggregate carrying value of \$72.5 million.
-The carrying value of other investments carried at FVTPL, including equity securities, as at June 30, 2020 was \$9.6 million.
+As at September 30, 2020, the Corporation held debt securities in nine Canadian companies carried at amortized cost with an aggregate carrying value of \$172.3 million, net of an allowance for credit losses of \$15.9 million.
+The fair value of these debt securities as at the reporting date was \$172.0 million.
+As at September 30, 2020, the Corporation held debt securities in four Canadian companies carried at FVTPL with an aggregate carrying value of \$66.9 million.
+The carrying value of other investments carried at FVTPL, including equity securities, as at September 30, 2020 was \$11.0 million.